Austin’s Rad Array of Theatre Companies

 *Approximately 200 of Austin's 2500 theatre workers are members of Actors Equity Association (AEA).
 This union represents actors and stage managers.
 Theatres hiring through AEA contracts must maintain union-specified working conditions, schedules, and pay, and must contribute to health & pension funds for union members.
 Find more information about AEA in Austin, the “How To Hire Me” letter for Union actors, and all the unions for performers here.

-AUSTIN’S TOURING/EXPORTING THEATRE ORGANIZATIONS:
+AUSTIN’S TOURING/EXPORTING THEATRE ORGANIZATIONS

 VENUES THAT IMPORT TOURING SHOWS INTO AUSTIN ~ present and generally do not produce:

 The Paramount Theatre ^: Historic venue on Congress Avenue; brings in touring theatre productions for children/families, but most often hosts festivals, music, and films.
 Does produce Story Wranglers, a hilariously fun Literacy to Life theatre company featuring Austin actors performing stories written by local 3rd graders in schools.
+This theatre is under renovation for 2026-2027, but its sister theatre, The State Theatre, forges on, awaiting its own state-of-the-art renovation.

 Sapien Ceremonies/Grotto 101 Performance Lab